-CJS provides support to UM graduate and professional students for short term travel directly related to their academic program.
+CJS provides support to UM graduate students for short term travel directly related to their academic program.
 This program is intended to provide support for short term travel for limited and specific purposes that fall outside of the annual application cycle for the CJS Summer Fellowship or the CJS Academic Year Fellowship.
+Grant funds may only be used to cover travel expenses of the student and may only be used on items reimbursable under the University's travel policy.

 - Active Participation in an Academic Conference Program: UM graduate students in any department/school actively participating in a presentation or panel on a Japan-related topic.
 The student must be attending an academic meeting or workshop in the U.S. or overseas to present a paper, participate in a poster session, chair a panel, or act as a discussant, and must be listed on the program.
 The presentation, poster, or panel must engage Japan in a substantive manner; a panel that includes Japan in a comparative perspective is eligible.